Jordan-z5214614/IT-Project-GROUPNAME/README.md

 History:
+This project expands upon a prototype platform for teaching the hacking of cyber-physical systems (such as power grid devices, traffic lights, and critical infrastructure).
 The current ICS hacking range in use by UNSW has a running cost too high to facilitate its regular use as a teaching resource, however, it uses the real software and hardware of industrial ICS.
 UNSW is seeking a more cost-effective solution which does not use the real software or hardware.
 A previous attempt to create a similar scenario was the construction of a wind power turbine, controlled by ICS.
 This previous project will be built on.

-This project expands upon a prototype platform for teaching the hacking of cyber-physical systems (such as power grid devices, traffic lights, and critical infrastructure).
-It involves developing scenarios and devices that mimic real devices.
-A previous IT project group has started this, and I would like to see it live on.
-All new work would need to expand upon existing code and resources or provide a justification for change.

 QuickStart: